en_USEnglish

 Canonical: what is a canonical url?

-When you manage several pages with similar content, establishing a canonical URL means that you direct the search engines to the most relevant version of your content.
-This avoids duplicate content problems, reinforces the authority of your chosen page and improves theefficiency of your SEO.
-Here's an in-depth exploration of the strategic use of canonical URLs and their significant impact on your website's ranking.
+When you manage multiple pages with similar content, establishing a canonical URL means you are directing the search engines to the most relevant version of your content.
+This avoids duplicate content issues, strengthens the authority of your chosen page, and improves the effectiveness of your SEO.
+Here's an in-depth exploration of the strategic use of canonical URLs and their significant impact on your ranking. website.

 What is a URL?

 A URL (Uniform Resource Locator) is the address of a resource accessible on a network, such as the Internet.
-It's the string of characters you enter in your browser's address bar to access a specific web page.
-It includes the transfer protocol, the domain, the access path, and sometimes parameters directing you to specific content.
+It is the string of characters you type in your browser's address bar to access a specific web page.
+It includes the transfer protocol, domain, path, and sometimes parameters that direct you to specific content.

 The concept of canonicalization

-In web terms, canonicalization refers to the choice of one URL among several that lead to the same content.
-By defining a canonical URL, you signal to search engines which version of the page you consider to be the main version, to avoid confusion in the event of duplicate content.
+In web terms, canonicalization refers to choosing one URL from several that lead to the same content.
+By setting a canonical URL, you signal to search engines which version of the page you consider the primary version, to avoid confusion in the event of duplicate content.

 Canonical URL vs. standard URL

-Unlike a standard URL, which can lead to any page, the canonical URL is the one you've designated as the reference version of that page.
-So, even though several URLs may lead to the same content, the canonical URL remains the authority, indicating to search engines the original source to be indexed and displayed in search results.
+Unlike a standard URL, which can point to a page, a canonical URL is the one you designate as the authoritative version of that page.
+So, even though multiple URLs can point to the same content, the canonical URL remains the authority, telling search engines which original source to index and display in search results.

 The importance of canonical URLs